GenericMappingTools/pygmt/doc/maintenance.md

    typo fixes, CI configuration, test updates due to GMT releases, etc).
-5. Sort the items within each section (i.e., New Features, Enhancements, etc.) such that similar items are located near each other (e.g., new wrapped modules, gallery examples, API docs changes) and that entries within each group are alphabetical.
+5. Sort the items within each section (i.e., New Features, Enhancements, etc.) such that similar items are located near each other (e.g., new wrapped modules, gallery examples, API docs changes) and entries within each group are alphabetical.
 6. Move a few important items from the main sections to the highlights section.
 5. Edit the list of people who contributed to the release, linking to their GitHub account.
 Sort their names by the number of commits made since the